-Dr. Paci-Green completed a post-doctoral research fellowship at Columbia University’s Earth Institute where she studied hurricane recovery in low-income neighborhoods of New Orleans.
+Dr. Paci-Green completed a post-doctoral research fellowship at Columbia University’s Earth Institute where she studied hurricane recovery in moderate and low-income neighborhoods of New Orleans.
 Working with residents, local NGOs and university partners, she has established reliable information on housing damage and reparability in some of the most heavily damaged low-income neighborhoods of the city.
-This work formed the basis of a community recovery plan which Dr. Green and others presented to the New Orleans City Council.
+This work formed the basis of a community recovery plan for the Ninth Ward, which Dr. Green and others presented to the New Orleans City Council.
 This and other advocacy has led to the mayor’s choice to move segments of the low-income, African American neighborhood of the Lower Ninth Ward off of the “depopulation” list and onto the high-priority redevelopment list.

 At Western Washington University, Dr. Paci-Green teaches courses in human ecology, the Disaster Risk Reduction minor, and advised The Planet publication from 2011-2015.
-She is currently co-teaching an experimental interdisciplinary course on the science and management of contaminated sites with toxicology professor Ruth Sofield.

 To look at student reviews of state mitigation plans, done as part of Dr. Paci-Green's Natural Hazards Planning course, visit https://sites.google.com/site/envs372nathazplanning/.